 - Results from Brent's and Don's previous simulations are reviewed - NGAO baseline is a quincunx configuration.
-Gemini MCAO simulations use the same geometry. - Gavel's code can show the effect of Rayleigh scatter at each sub-aperture. - Simulation not yet scaled properly for Keck. - Effective projection technique it is better to align the 4 off-axis beacons to the telescope spiders.
+Gemini MCAO simulations use the same geometry. - Gavel's code can show the effect of Rayleigh scatter at each sub-aperture. - Simulation not yet scaled properly for Keck. - Effective projection technique for e.g. it is better to align the 4 off-axis beacons to the telescope spiders - The subapertures hidden under the spiders are naturally de-weighted in the centroiding scheme and the Rayleigh scatter from the lasers will somewhat be blocked by the spider.
+So we use the remaining sub-apertures effectively.
+It also reduces fratricide to some extent!